jacobalberty/firebird-docker/README.md

 ## What's New

+### Firebird 4.0.2 sub-release is available

+Firebird Project is happy to announce general availability of [Firebird 4.0.2](https://firebirdsql.org/en/firebird-4-0-2/) — the second point release in the Firebird 4.0 series.

+This sub-release offers many bug fixes and also adds a few improvements, please refer to the [Release Notes](https://firebirdsql.org/file/documentation/release_notes/html/en/4_0/rlsnotes40.html) for the full list of changes.
+Binary kits for Windows, Linux and Android platforms are immediately available for [download](https://firebirdsql.org/en/firebird-4-0-2/).

 ### Firebird 3.0.10 sub-release is available

 Firebird Project is happy to announce general availability of [Firebird 3.0.10](https://firebirdsql.org/en/firebird-3-0-10/) — the latest point release in the Firebird 3.0 series.